OpenEvalProject/evals/manuscripts/elife-69795/v1/manuscript.md

 ## Abstract

 Parkinson’s disease (PD) is a common neurodegenerative disorder without effective disease-modifying therapeutics.
 Here, we establish a chemogenetic dopamine (DA) neuron ablation model in larval zebrafish with mitochondrial dysfunction and robustness suitable for high-content screening.
 We use this system to conduct an in vivo DA neuron imaging-based chemical screen and identify the Renin-Angiotensin-Aldosterone System (RAAS) inhibitors as significantly neuroprotective.
-Knockdown of the angiotensin receptor 1 ( agtr1 ) in DA neurons reveals a cell-autonomous mechanism of neuroprotection.
+Knockdown of the angiotensin receptor 1 (agtr1) in DA neurons reveals a cell-autonomous mechanism of neuroprotection.
 DA neuron-specific RNA-seq identifies mitochondrial pathway gene expression that is significantly restored by RAAS inhibitor treatment.
-The neuroprotective effect of RAAS inhibitors is further observed in a zebrafish Gaucher disease model and Drosophila pink1 -deficient PD model.
+The neuroprotective effect of RAAS inhibitors is further observed in a zebrafish Gaucher disease model and Drosophila pink1-deficient PD model.
 Finally, examination of clinical data reveals a significant effect of RAAS inhibitors in delaying PD progression.
 Our findings reveal the therapeutic potential and mechanisms of targeting the RAAS pathway for neuroprotection and demonstrate a salient approach that bridges basic science to translational medicine.

 ## Introduction